buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcTendonTypeEnum.md

 # IfcTendonTypeEnum

-Enumeration defining the types of tendons.
+Enumeration defining the types of tendons.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.